 Millimetre waves do not travel very far, and cannot penetrate walls, however, they can penetrate our skin and our eyes.
 (Lower levels of RF EME can penetrate deeper into our bodies.)

 How Can I Use My Laptop or Device Safely?

-3. Laptops and devices have a massive advantage over the desktop computer, in the eyes of a Building Biologist.
+1. Laptops and devices have a massive advantage over the desktop computer, in my eyes

 This advantage is that they can be used on battery.
 Anything that is plugged in uses AC power.
 AC stands for “alternating current.”
 Alternating current is where electricity passes back and forth through the wires.
 In contrast, a battery uses DC, or “direct current” – which only goes one way.
 In short, DC is safer than AC.